 DOIs are (intended to be) globally unique, persistent identifiers:

 American University Library generates and maintains DOIs for selected items in its Digital Research Archive, with item migration to the American University Research Archive (AURA) in progress in the summer of 2023.
 All of those items can be found via DataCite Commons, with specific subsets for American University Research Archive and American University Digital Research Archive.

 The library can also "reserve" DOIs for articles, reports, datasets, etc., before the DOI is made live and pointed to that (or any other, related) digital object with a URL.
-For example, we have created a DOI for a report to include in the suggestion citation that it contains.
+For example, we have created a DOI for a report to include in the suggested citation that that report contains.
 Please send any inquiries about this service to DataCite@american.edu.

 In the "scholarly ecosystem" depicted here:

 several questions may be asked by the parties involved, and from the outside:

 by the university (for scholarly productivity or promotion and tenure review): what scholarly outputs has this researcher created and published?
 What do we need to do to accommodate his/her research output?

 by funding agencies: what publications and datasets have been generated by this researcher's work that has been funded by us?